GeneralBots/botbook/src/07-gbapp/architecture.md

 ### Container Structure

 Production deployments typically use containers for isolation and portability.
-The main application container runs the BotServer binary.
+The main application container runs the botserver binary.
 PostgreSQL runs in a separate database container.
 Drive storage uses an S3-compatible container like MinIO.
 The cache layer uses Valkey in its own container.
 Qdrant provides vector database functionality in another container.
 Nginx serves as a reverse proxy for external traffic.

 ### Scaling Strategy